thekswenson/Zombi/README.md

 ### **Introduction** ###

+**Fork Description:**

-**Fork Description** This fork is an effort by the Mirarab lab and Dr. Krister M. Swenson to create a simulation program which is able to simulate the evolution of large-scale eukaryotic genomes from a pre-set ancestral root genome.
+This fork is an effort by the Mirarab lab and Dr. Krister M. Swenson to create a simulation program which is able to simulate the evolution of large-scale eukaryotic genomes from a pre-set ancestral root genome.

+**Zombi:**

-**Zombi** Zombi is a multilevel simulation program that allows for the simulation of species trees, gene/intergene trees, and sequence evolution.
+Zombi is a multilevel simulation program that allows for the simulation of species trees, gene/intergene trees, and sequence evolution.
 Importantly, the gene/intergene tree simulation incorporates large scale genomic rearrangements into its simulation, such as transpositions and inversions.

+**SimPhy:**

-**SimPhy** SimPhy is a fast, open source simulation program that can simulate multiple gene families evolving under gene duplication and loss, gene conversion, and incomplete lineage sorting.
+SimPhy is a fast, open source simulation program that can simulate multiple gene families evolving under gene duplication and loss, gene conversion, and incomplete lineage sorting.

+**ZombiPhy:**

-**ZombiPhy** ZombiPhy is a Python based pipeline that integrates the outputs of Zombi and SimPhy together in order to create a more complete simulation that considers both large scale genomic rearrangements and incomplete lineage sorting.
+ZombiPhy is a Python based pipeline that integrates the outputs of Zombi and SimPhy together in order to create a more complete simulation that considers both large scale genomic rearrangements and incomplete lineage sorting.

 ----------

 ### **Installation** ###

-**Installing Zombi**
+**Installing Zombi:**

 First, clone the repository to your computer using git clone.
 If you are unfamiliar with git, please see the github docs here https://docs.github.com/en/get-started/using-git.